The last couple of weeks of work in my role as Technical Director at Charleston Academy have focused on our coaching and how it can be better.

-Coaching is not something you just start doing, contrary to what many players seem to think when they make the transition.
-It's a challenge and requires constant education and...
+Coaching is not something you just start doing, contrary to what many players seem to think.
+It's a challenge requiring constant education and development.

 If you haven't read it already, you definitely want to make Daniel Coyle's The Talent Code the next book on your reading list.
 It could really impact your coaching.